-Prior to entering law school, Ms. Wolffe built a solid foundation for her future in intellectual property law as a patent examiner with the U.S. Patent and Trademark Office's Special Laws Administration Group.
+Prior to entering law school, Susan built a solid foundation for her future in intellectual property law as a patent examiner with the U.S. Patent and Trademark Office's Special Laws Administration Group.
 During her four years in this capacity, she gained extensive knowledge as an examiner.
 She screened patent applications for potential national security information and property rights, and performed system analyses of the then newly automated patent system.

 University of Virginia

-J.D.
-1990, George Mason University
+George Mason University Antonin Scalia Law School

-1992, District of Columbia
+- 1992, District of Columbia

-U.S. Court of Appeals for the Federal Circuit
+- U.S. Court of Appeals for the Federal Circuit